spencerhuff/mintel-elk/README.md

 `localhost:5601`

+User: `elastic`
+Pass: `changeme` (Putting plaintext passwords in a repo is a bad idea!
+But this is a prototype not meant to hold real data :))

 Import the dashboard by navigating to **Management** -> **Stack Management** -> **Kibana** -> **Saved Objects** -> **Import**

 Import the `mintel-dashboard.ndjson` file found in this repo's `json` directory